Dr Joana Filipa Almeida

 - CflaT Research Tea – "European student mobility and Intercultural Learning at a Portuguese University", July 4th 2017

-- CflaT Away Day - "Getting our student out and about: Intercultural learning in the wider community".
-September 29th, Almeida, J. & Robson, S.
+- CflaT Away Day - "Getting our students out and about: Intercultural learning in the wider community".
+September 29th 2017, Almeida, J. & Robson, S.

 - Almeida J. Intercultural seminars: An educational intervention with sojourners at a Portuguese university.
 In: Darla K. Deardorff, & Lily A. Arasaratnam-Smith, ed.
 Intercultural Competence in Higher Education: International Approaches, Assessment and Application.
 London: Routledge, 2017, pp.144-150.

 - Robson S, Almeida J, Schartner A. Internationalization at Home: time for review and development?.
 European Journal of Higher Education 2017, (ePub ahead of Print), 1-17.